-The main role of the Assessor’s office is to serve our residents.
-The Assessor’s office is open from 9:00 AM to 4:00 PM Monday-Friday.
-This office is your liaison to the Cook County Assessor’s office.
+The main role of the Maine Township Assessor’s Office is to serve our residents and administer the rules and regulations of the Cook County Assessor’s Office and the statues of Cook County, Illinois.
+The office is open from 9:00 AM to 4:00 PM Monday-Friday.
+This office is your liaison to the Cook County Assessor’s Office.
 The Cook County Assessor is responsible for estimating the value of your property, which determines your assessed valuation.
 This assessed valuation does determine the overall share of taxes you will pay.

-If you believe your assessed valuation is too high, you can file an appeal, and have the Cook County Assessor reassess your property.
+If you believe your assessed valuation is too high, you can file an appeal, and have the Cook County Assessor or Board of Review reassess your property.
 Our office will help you in filing your appeal.
 You do not need an attorney.
 Learn more…

-Here you will find answers to some frequently asked questions.
+Here are the answers to some frequently asked questions.
+Learn more…

 Important Telephone Numbers

 - Cook County Board of Review: 312-603-5542